Open House Lead Capture — Turn Foot Traffic Into Leads You Actually Own

 How does a QR code on the yard sign work?

-You generate a QR code that points to the single property website for that listing.
-Visitors scan it with their phone camera — every modern phone supports this natively with no app required — and the branded page opens instantly.
-The page shows photos, price, description, and a lead-capture form.
-When the visitor fills it out, the lead lands in your inbox within 60 seconds.
+You generate a QR code that points to the branded listing page for that home.
+Visitors scan it with their phone camera — every modern phone supports this natively with no app required — and the page opens instantly.
+Alongside photos, price, and description, Proppie, the AI assistant on the listing, answers their questions about the property.
+When a visitor shares their details, the qualified lead lands in your inbox with the conversation context.

-Why is a branded single property website better than a generic open-house sign-in form?
+Why is a branded listing page with an AI assistant better than a generic open-house sign-in form?

 Two reasons.
-First, the visitor sees a page dedicated to this one property, with your branding and contact info — not a generic "give me your email" form that feels like spam.
+First, instead of a generic "give me your email" form, the visitor lands on a page dedicated to this one property where Proppie answers their questions — so they get value before they ever share contact info, and you get the lead with the conversation context.
 Second, the page lives past the open house: the visitor can come back to it later from the text they saved, share it with a spouse, or revisit it when they're ready to schedule a private showing.

 How do I follow up with open house leads fast enough?